NKS8/web-scraping-challenge/README.md

 Initial scraping used Jupyter Notebook, BeautifulSoup, Pandas, and Requests/Splinter and various objects were scraped such as titles, paragraph text, images, table, titles, and lsit of images and titles by their associated tags.

-1. scrape_mars.py is scraped information for the web application.
-    1.a created connection
-    1.b visited site usring browser.visit()
-    1.c created sop object
-    1.d scvraped information by using tags and attributes 1.e created scraping functions for each sited scraping and returned colllected data 1.f added collected data into dictionary in scrape_info() function.
+1. scrape_mars.py is scraped information for the web application. a created connection b visited site usring browser.visit() c created sop object d scvraped information by using tags and attributes e created scraping functions for each sited scraping and returned colllected data f added collected data into dictionary in scrape_info() function.